 Also Featured In: Patagonia Birds You Should Know, Common Birds that Live around Ushuaia

-They breed mainly on Tristan da Cunha and Gough Islands in South Atlantic; as well as South Pacific areas such as Macquarie Island, Chatham Islands, Auckland Islands etc.
+They breed mainly on Tristan da Cunha and Gough Islands in the South Atlantic and South Pacific areas, such as Macquarie Island, Chatham Islands, Auckland Islands, etc.

-These birds eat crustaceans and small fish which they catch while flying low over surface water at night time along coastlines.
+These birds eat crustaceans and small fish, which they catch while flying low over surface water at night along coastlines.

 Phylum | Chordata |